When can a subcontractor file a lien?

 • Watch for cars that are turning around or backing up.

 DRIVERS: If you are driving on Halloween night, be especially vigilant!
 Slow down, even more than usual, in residential neighborhoods.
-Children are excited on Halloween and often move in unpredictable ways.
+Children … Read the rest

 What is the difference between a patent and a trademark?